bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1207_type_property_method.md

 # Type Property

 ## Introduction
 Welcome to Lesson 7, the last lesson of The UIKIt Fundamentals with Bob, Part 1 Object Oriented Programming.
-Today, you are going to learn one of the most confused topics when it comes to Object Oriented Programming and type methods and properties.
-If you aren't with this, don't you worry my friend.
-You might a bit confused, but you will come out strong, confident, and pumped.
+Today, you are going to learn one of the most confusing topics when it comes to Object Oriented Programming.
+It's type methods and properties.
+If you aren't familiar with those, don't you worry.
+Right now, you may feel confused, but you will come out strong, confident, and pumped.
 You will be excited to apply what you will learn today in your code later.
 Enough of talking.
 Let's go!

 ## Lecture Notes
 ### Problem
-I'm so confused by Static, Final, Class.
+I don't know when to use `static`, `final`, `class`.
 What are those?

 ### Static Property and Method
-Anything that has `static` in front will not be overriden.
+Anything that has `static` in front will not be overridden.
 In fact, `static` is the only type property and method used within `struct` since it does not provide inheritance.

 ```swift
 struct SomeStructure {